SurrealDB Docs Logo

 JavaScript SDK

-// Because we are signin in a database user, we need to let SurrealDB know on which database this user is located.
+const db = new Surreal(); db.connect('ws://localhost:8000/rpc', { namespace: 'test', database: 'test', }); db.signin({ // Because we are signin in a database user, we need to let SurrealDB know on which database this user is located. namespace: 'test', database: 'test', username: 'mary', password: 'VerySecurePassword!', });

 HTTP Request

--d '{"NS":"test", "DB":"test", "user":"mary", "pass":"VerySecurePassword!"}' \
+curl -X POST \ -H "Accept: application/json" \ -d '{"NS":"test", "DB":"test", "user":"mary", "pass":"VerySecurePassword!"}' \ http://localhost:8000/signin

-Scope users
+Record users

-Example: Setup scope authentication
+Example: Setup record authentication

-We will go over one of the many ways you can set up scope authentication.
+We will go over one of the many ways you can set up record authentication.
 Given you can define your own logic, there is not a single way to do it.
 Feel free to modify where needed!

 Define the User table and fields